 2.3.1 CREDIT RISK AND LIQUIDITY RISK

-Financial instruments that could subject the Group to a concentration of credit and liquidity risk consist primarily of cash, cash equivalents, marketable securities, derivative financial instruments and receivables.
+Financial instruments that could subject the Group to a concentration of credit and liquidity risk include primarily cash and cash equivalents, marketable securities (consisting of available-for-sale financial assets and bonds), financial assets of the loans and receivables category, derivative financial instruments and receivables.
 The Group’s cash and cash equivalents are principally denominated in euros.
-Marketable securities represent investments in high-quality securities.
-Cash, cash equivalents, and marketable securities are held at several renowned financial institutions in Germany.
+Marketable securities and financial assets of the loans and receivables category represent investments in high-quality securities.
+Cash, cash equivalents, marketable securities and financial assets of the loans and receivables category are held at several renowned financial institutions in Germany.
 The Group continuously monitors its positions with financial institutions that are counterparts to its financial instruments and these institutions’ credit ratings and does not expect any risk of non-performance.

 One of the Group’s policies requires all customers who wish to transact business on credit terms to undergo a credit assessment based on external ratings.
 Nevertheless, the Group’s revenues and accounts receivable are still subject to credit risk from customer concentration.
-The Group’s most significant single customer accounted for € 8.3 million of trade receivables as of December 31, 2015 (December 31, 2014: € 9.3 million).
-This customer accounted for 73 % of the Group’s accounts receivable at the end of 2015.
-Three individual customers of the Group accounted for 56 %, 39 %, and 2 % of the total revenues in 2015.
-On December 31, 2014, one customer had accounted for 62 % of the Group’s accounts receivable and three customers had individually accounted for 68 %, 21 %, and 3 % of the Group’s revenues in 2014.
-Based on the Management Board’s assessment, no allowances were required in the financial years 2015 and 2014.
+The Group’s most significant single customer accounted for € 8.4 million of accounts receivables as of December 31, 2016 (December 31, 2015: € 8.3 million).
+This customer accounted for 66 % of the Group’s accounts receivable at the end of 2016.
+Three individual customers of the Group accounted for 85 %, 5 % and 5 %, respectively, of the total revenues in 2016.
+On December 31, 2015, one customer had accounted for 73 % of the Group’s accounts receivable and three customers had individually accounted for 56 %, 39 %, and 2 % of the Group’s revenues in 2015.
+Based on the Management Board’s assessment, no allowances were required in the financial years 2016 and 2015.
 The carrying amounts of financial assets represent the maximum credit risk.

-The table below shows the credit risk of trade receivables by region as of the reporting date.
+The table below shows the credit risk of accounts receivables by region as of the reporting date.